reimagined/resolve/packages/resolve-redux/README.md

     * `timeToLive`

   * #### `loadReadModelStateFailure`
-    Refuse fetching read model state from the server side.
-It takes the object with the following required arguments:
+    Refuse fetching a Read Model Resolver result from the server side.
+The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`